Masskara Festival Schedule of Activities

 if your time would allow, try to visit any of the following places:

 Sipalay, The Hidden Jewel of Negros.
-This place has beautiful beaches, amazing dive sites and a lot more.
+This place has beautiful beaches, amazing dive sites, and a lot more.

 Campuestohan Highland Resort.
-A mountain resort with theme park ambiance.
+A mountain resort with a theme park ambiance.
 Kids will surely love this place.

 Visit Bago City’s Tourist Attraction.
 Bago City is just loaded with many beautiful spots that you can visit and enjoy.

 Silay City.
 Known as the Paris of Negros Occidental, the place has beautiful heritage houses that speak about the culture and history of the place.
-They also have foodie destination just within the city proper.
+They also have foodie destinations just within the city proper.

-WHERE TO EAT WHEN IN BACOLOD CITY
+WHERE TO EAT WHEN ATTENDING BACOLOD MASSKARA FESTIVAL

-Bacolodnon loves to eat.
+Bacolod loves to eat.
 This is manifested in the number of restaurants located around the city offering various delicacies.

 Here are some of our recommendations: